tuckerconnelly/carbon-ui/ROADMAP.md

 - Snackbar
 - Dropdown

-### Future 😎
+### Lined up

-I have a few active projects being developed with carbon-ui.
-I'll build out components as they're needed.
+Feel free to submit a PR for these

+- Avatars in ListItems
+- Right-side NavigationDrawer
+- Checkbox
+- RadioButton
+- Slider

-I also donate an hour of my time to OSS every day.
-If you need something in particular, file an issue and I'll get around to it.
+If you need something in particular, file an issue and I'll get around to it, or shoot me an email if you need something ASAP.